previousnext/m8s/README.md

 ### Getting Started

 If you wish to work on m8s or any of its built-in systems, you will first need Go installed on your machine.

-Alternatively, you can use the [Vagrantfile](Vagrantfile) in the root of this repo to stand up a virtual machine with the appropriate dev tooling already set up for you.
+#### Manual Setup

 For local development of m8s, first make sure Go is properly installed and that a GOPATH has been set.
 You will also need to add $GOPATH/bin to your $PATH.